logo

 University of Jamestown

 The University of Jamestown offers an online Master of Science (MS) in Clinical Counseling that is designed for working professionals who prefer the flexibility of an online program.
 The program has a cohort structure in which students progress through the curriculum as a group in a set sequence.
 Online coursework is offered asynchronously so students can complete assignments when it is most convenient for them.
-The degree requires 60 credits, including required courses such as Assessment, Diagnosis and Treatment Planning; Counseling Children and Adolescents; and Crisis Counseling.
+The degree requires 60 credits, including required courses such as Assessment, Diagnosis, and Treatment Planning; Counseling Children and Adolescents; and Crisis Counseling.
 New students are admitted in the fall and winter terms and the degree takes two years to complete full-time.
-All coursework is completed online; however, students must attend a one-week residency during each summer of the program.
+All coursework is completed online; however, students must attend a one-week residency during the first summer of the program.
 The program meets state educational requirements to become a Licensed Professional Counselor (LPC) and a Licensed Professional Clinical Counselor (LPCC) in North Dakota.
-A Bachelor of Arts (BA) and a Bachelor of Science (BS) in Psychology with a concentration in Addiction Counseling is also offered on campus.
+A Bachelor of Arts (BA) and a Bachelor of Science (BS) in Psychology with a concentration in Addiction Counseling are also offered on campus.
 Students in the BA complete additional coursework in the humanities, while BS students must take additional coursework in math and science.
 Both degrees require 124 credits and provide the option to complete 960 hours of supervised work experience.
-Students can apply the coursework and work experience towards the state requirements to become a Licensed Addiction Counselor (LAC) and a Licensed Clinical Addiction Counselor (LCAC) in North Dakota.
+Students can apply the coursework and work experience toward the state requirements to become Licensed Addiction Counselors (LACs) and Licensed Clinical Addiction Counselors (LCACs) in North Dakota.

 University of Mary

 The University of Mary is a Catholic institution located in North Dakota’s state capital of Bismarck.
 The school offers several degrees and certificates in counseling on campus as well as online.
-The 60-credit Master of Science (MS) in Counseling is available with specializations in Clinical Mental Health Counseling, School Counseling, and Addiction Counseling.
+The 60-credit Master of Science (MS) in Counseling is available with specializations in Clinical Mental Health Counseling and School Counseling.
 The MS degree has a shared counseling core curriculum and can be completed in as little as 20 months of full-time study with most courses completed online.
 Students must also participate in a weekly on-campus meeting or attend online via video conferencing.
-Those in the MS in Clinical Mental Health Counseling complete additional advanced coursework in clinical mental health diagnosis and treatment and will meet state educational requirements to become a Licensed Professional Counselor (LPC) and a Licensed Professional Clinical Counselor (LPCC).
-In the MS in School Counseling, students learn how to develop and implement school guidance programs and will meet state requirements in North Dakota to become a school counselor.
-The MS in Addiction Counseling offers additional courses in substance abuse prevention and intervention.
-Students in this specialization must also attend a one-week summer residency.
-Graduates will meet the state coursework requirements for the Licensed Master Addiction Counselor (LMAC) credential.
+Those in the MS in Clinical Mental Health Counseling complete additional advanced coursework in clinical mental health diagnosis and treatment and will meet state educational requirements to become Licensed Professional Counselors (LPCs) and Licensed Professional Clinical Counselors (LPCCs).
+In the MS in School Counseling, students learn how to develop and implement school guidance programs and will meet state requirements in North Dakota to become school counselors.
 Online certificates are also available in these areas to help individuals meet state licensure requirements or develop competency in a second area of counseling practice.
-The Certificate in Clinical Mental Health Counseling requires at least 17 credits, while the School Counseling Certificate requires 15 credits and the Addiction Counseling Certificate requires 14 credits.
-An on-campus minor in Addiction Counseling is also offered for students enrolled in other undergraduate programs.
-The coursework in the minor may be applied towards the requirements to become a Licensed Addiction Counselor (LAC) and a Licensed Clinical Addiction Counselor (LCAC) in North Dakota, but may not meet these requirements on their own.
+The Certificate in Clinical Mental Health Counseling requires at least 17 credits and the School Counseling Certificate requires 15 credits.
+An online Bachelor of Science (BS) in Addiction Counseling is also offered with an optional minor in Addiction Prevention.
+This degree program consists of 124 credits and includes courses such as Addictive Disorders in Society, Dynamics of Addiction, and Pharmacology of Addiction.
+Graduates of the BS in Addiction Studies meet the academic requirements to become Licensed Addiction Counselors (LACs) and Licensed Clinical Addiction Counselors (LCACs) in North Dakota.

 References: